Four-state Medicaid audit findings

 More than one exposure reason, such as documentation quality plus an authorization gap.

-Claimo links each claim service line to its session note and to the authorization that covers the date of service.
-The result is a simple review view showing what is supported, what is mismatched, and which dollars need attention.
+Claimo links each claim service line to its session note, treatment plan context, and the authorization that covers the date of service.
+The review view shows what is supported, what is mismatched, and which billed dollars need attention.

 Batch Apr 2026: 428 claims, 1,842 service lines, 96 clients.